 On the NFS server:

-If you are not root, then the user id may not be in sync between the client and the server.
+If you are not root, the user id may not be in sync between the client and the server.
 You will need to make sure the client and server match.
 Also, make sure you are not exporting with the all_squash option.
-You may have a more general permission issue if the user ids are the same.
+Finally, you may have a more general permission issue if the user ids are the same.